raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Row 3"/>
     </LMTableView>

 The `backgroundView` processing instruction can be used to assign a background view to a table view.
-For example, the following markup creates a grouped table view with a linear background gradient:
+For example, this markup creates a grouped table view with a linear background gradient:

     <LMTableView style="groupedTableView">
         <?backgroundView?>